 - Owner: The RiskSense user who set up the tag.

 - Description: (Optional) The description the owner entered about the tag’s purpose.

-- Priority: (Project tags only) Priority setting 1-5 (5 being highest priority).
+- Priority: (Project tags only) Priority setting 1-5 (5 being the highest priority).

-- Start Date: (Project Tags Only) Date set for the project to start that also factors into calculations for Planned Variance and Scheduled Variance.
+- Start Date: (Project Tags Only) Date set for the project to start that also factors into Planned Variance and Scheduled Variance calculations.

 - % Complete: Percentage of total findings with the tag that have been remediated.

 - Days Remaining: Relates to start date and due date; shows how many days are left to complete the project based on the